sree249/DissertationCode/README.md

 # DissertationCode
-Scripts for data collection and analysis for Subhasree Sengupta Dissertation.
+Scripts for data collection and analysis for Subhasree Sengupta's Dissertation.

 Copyright @ Subhasree Sengupta